department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/veteran-facing/phase2-usability/research-plan.md

 Remote, moderated sessions conducted on Zoom

 * Usability testing using a poster, Twilio and interactive UX Pin Prototype.
-* We will employ the laptop hugging method to enable easier transition and observations of the poster to text portion of the workflow.
+* We will employ the laptop hugging method to enable easier transition and observations from the poster to text portion of the workflow.

 #### Why this method?
 How does this methodology help you answer your research questions?